 Fayetteville State University considers sex and gender-based discrimination to be a serious offense.
-These policies include all forms of sex and gender-based discrimination, including: sexual harassment, sexual assault, dating violence, domestic violence, stalking, and sexual violence by employees, students, or third parties.
+These policies include all forms of sex and gender-based discrimination, including: sexual harassment, sexual misconduct, relationship misconduct, and retaliation, by employees, students, or third parties.
 The policies have been developed to reaffirm individual rights and responsibilities and to provide recourse for those individuals whose rights have been violated.
 The policies should serve as a guides for you on the expectations we have for sexual communication, sexual responsibility and sexual respect.
 Additional information about the University's policies may be found here.

 Fayetteville State University has several policies prohibiting sexual harassment and related misconduct in our campus community.